kseniiako/dsa/README.md

 1. [Is This String a Valid Palindrome?](https://github.com/brasssmonkey/dsa/blob/main/ValPal.py)
 2. [Find The Sum of All Elements in an Array](https://github.com/brasssmonkey/dsa/blob/main/binaryListsum.py): this solution uses binary recursion to optimize space usage.
 3. [Find The Duplicate Number in an Array](https://github.com/brasssmonkey/dsa/blob/main/findDup.py): a LOT of possibilities with this problem.
 Multiple alternative solutions are provided.
+4 [Top K Frequent Elements](https://github.com/brasssmonkey/dsa/blob/main/topKFrequentElements.py): a very cool problem that can be approached in a variety of ways.
+I have two implementations using a heap and bucket sort.

 ## Greedy Algorithms
 1. [Jump Game](https://github.com/brasssmonkey/dsa/blob/main/jumpGame.py): a fun and easy classic